A Field Manual for Community Dengue Response · Pune District, Maharashtra

 4. Act on the spot.

-5. Report upward to PHC on the agreed schedule.
+5. Report to your PHC on schedule.

 📍 Pune Slum Research Finding